thomasweitzel/zolarwind/README.md

 - **highlight_theme**: Specifies the theme to be used for code highlighting.
 The chosen theme in this configuration is `1337`.

+- **extra_syntaxes_and_themes**: directory for additional syntax highlighting configuration files for languages not directly supported by Zola.

 ### Extra Configuration:

 The `[extra]` section is where you can place any custom variables you want to be accessible in your templates.